Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 This is an example of a successful user journey.

-This is the journey of someone who wants to donate.
+This is the journey of a donor.

-I have been redirected to the app via a marketing campaign.
+- I have been redirected to the app via a marketing campaign.
-I have noticed a campaign that I would like to donate to.
+- I have noticed a campaign that I would like to donate to.
-I have been redirected to the signup page.
+- I have been redirected to the signup page.
-I have successfully created an account and given the ability to deposit some funds to my account.
+- I have successfully created an account and given the ability to deposit some funds to my account.
-I have managed to search or easily find the campaign I wanted to donate to.
+- I have managed to search or easily find the campaign I wanted to donate to.
-I have usefully managed to donate to the campaign - noticing the change in the amount the campaign has been funded.
+- I have usefully managed to donate to the campaign - noticing the change in the amount the campaign has been funded.
-I can check my account to see that my credits have been reduced by the right amount I can also verify this by looking at the transaction page to see a report of the transaction.
+- I can check my account to see that my credits have been reduced by the right amount
+- I can also verify this by looking at the transaction page to see a report of the transaction.

-This is the journey of someone who has a campaign that they are trying to raise money for.
+This is the journey of a campaigner.

-I am trying to raise money for my local school and came across this website.
+- I am trying to raise money for my local school and came across this website.
-I can see that you can raise money for a cause
+- I can see that you can raise money for a cause
-I can see that some campaigns have already been successful in raising their targeted amount of money.
+- I can see that some campaigns have already been successful in raising their targeted amount of money.
-I have been directed to the user sign up page
+- I have been directed to the user sign up page
-I have managed to create a profile for myself.
+- I have managed to create a profile for myself.
-I have managed to create engaging camping for the School I have seen that money has come into the campaign.
+- I have managed to create engaging camping for the School
+- I have seen that money has come into the campaign.
-I can see which users have sent me the money via the transaction page.
+- I can see which users have sent me the money via the transaction page.
-I can withdraw money from the camping pot and it will credit my account.
+- I can withdraw money from the camping pot and it will credit my account.

 ## User Stories

 For each of the interactions between user and software to complete a successful user journey, I will create a user story around essential actions.
 I will classify the users into either Donor or Campaigner

-As a Donor, I want to see more information about a live campaign so I can choose which campaign to donate to.
+- As a Donor, I want to see more information about a live campaign so I can choose which campaign to donate to.

-As a Doner, I want to add credits to my account so I can donate to a campaign.
+- As a Donor, I want to add credits to my account so I can donate to a campaign.

-As a Donor, I want to search for campaigns so I can see the progress of previous campaigns I have donated to.
+- As a Donor, I want to search for campaigns so I can see the progress of previous campaigns I have donated to.

-As a Campaigner, I want to create a campaign so I can raise money for a cause I believe in.
+- As a Campaigner, I want to create a campaign so I can raise money for a cause I believe in.

-As a Campaigner, I want to see how much money a campaign has made so I can see if I have support for my cause.
+- As a Campaigner, I want to see how much money a campaign has made so I can see if I have support for my cause.

-As a Campaigner, I want to withdraw money from the campaign account so I can fund the project.
+- As a Campaigner, I want to withdraw money from the campaign account so I can fund the project.

-As a Campaigner, I want to see who has donated to me so I can send them a thank you email, and keep them updated with the progress of the campaign.
+- As a Campaigner, I want to see who has donated to me so I can send them a thank you email, and keep them updated with the progress of the campaign.

 ## Sections of the Web App